JoannaFrackowiak/JoannaFrackowiak/README.md

 Hi 👋 I'm Joanna and I'm looking for my first job as Java Developer.
 I would like gain experience, develop my skills and learn best practices from people with more experience.
 Now I create simply web applications.
-Welcom to my profile.
+Welcome to my profile.

 <!---
 -  Hi, I’m @JoannaFrackowiak